JetBrains-Research/Lupa/scripts/README.md

 ## Description

-Module contains scripts for collecting repositories from GitHub, running Intellij Idea Plugin on them and analyzing the results.
+The module contains scripts for collecting repositories from GitHub, running Intellij Idea Plugin on them, and analyzing the results.
 There is a submodule for each task.